The Doll (1919) movie review: Ernst Lubitsch satire features incredibly inventive production design. Ossi Oswalda (‘the German Mary Pickford’) stars.

 -

-Midnight Madness (1928) movie review: One hour of unadulterated fluff fails to justify the titillating title.
+Midnight Madness (movie 1928) review: One hour of unadulterated fluff fails to justify the titillating title of this late silent era release.
 Clive Brook and Jacqueline Logan star.

 -